Brief biography of Hanumath devotees

 Baratha vijayam

-On hearing the news of her husband becoming a Sanyasi, Smt Saraswati, handed over her son to her relatives and decided to give off her life.
-Accordingly she jumped into a well killing her self.
+On hearing the news of her husband becoming a Sanyasi, Smt.
+Saraswati handed over her son to her relatives and decided to give off her life.
+Accordingly, she jumped into a well, killing herself.
 Sri Raghavendra Tirtha relieved her from the cycle of birth and rebirth and accorded her a status of 'nitya sumangali'.
-Guru Raghavendra started discharging his duty as head of Sri Vidya mutt by attending to the pooja of Sri MoolaRama.
-He had started writing commentaries for many ancient works, he explained the interstices meaning of Vedas and Puranas.
-He use to interact with the students of the Gurukula and Scholars who meet him and discuss with them the various aspects of the Vedas.
-He started moving through out the Bharath to spread the Dwaida philosophy advocated by Sri Madhvacharya.
-While he was at Udupi he rejoiced singing in praise of Lord Krishna of Udipi.
+Guru Raghavendra started discharging his duty as head of the Sri Vidya mutt by attending to the pooja of Sri MoolaRama.
+He had started writing commentaries for many ancient works; he explained the interstices meaning of Vedas and Puranas.
+He interacted with the students of the Gurukula and scholars who met him and discussed with them the various aspects of the Vedas.
+He started moving throughout the Bharath to spread the Dvaita philosophy advocated by Sri Madhvacharya.
+While he was at Udupi, he rejoiced, singing in praise of Lord Krishna of Udipi.
 He had composed many songs in praise of Him under the nickname Venugopalan.

 Grace of Guru

-He had performed many miracles during his journey.
-Once while traveling across a deserted area during hot summer along with his devotees, one of the devotees wife was writhering in pain to deliver a child.
+Enterance of Mantralayam He had performed many miracles during his journey.
+Once, while travelling across a deserted area during a hot summer along with his devotees, one of the devotee’s wives was withering in pain to deliver a child.
 In order to help the women deliver the child safely, Guru Raghavendra performed the miracle of producing water from the ground by making a hole with the help of his Dhanda.
 He also produced shade by simply keeping his upper cloth floating in the space.

-While camping at a village Kridagiri, he was performing Sri MoolaRama pooja at village chieftain's house.
+While camping at a village in Kridagiri, he was performing Sri MoolaRama pooja at the village chieftain's house.
 At that time the chieftain's son accidentally fell into the food prepared and kept for serving and died.
-The Chieftain and his wife not willing to disrupt the pooja locked the kid's body in a room and continued with the pooja.
+The chieftain and his wife, not willing to disrupt the pooja, locked the kid's body in a room and continued with the pooja.
 Guru Raghavendra came to know of this and went into the room.
 He chanted some manthras and gave life to the kid.
 The chieftain then gave the entire village as Guru Dhakshina to Guru Raghavendra.

-In a place called Adoni (a place near Humpi), a young Shepard boy who was gracing cattle, saw Guru Raghavendra and grieved that since the family was poor he could not go to school and educate himself.
-And he wished he is a literate.
-Guru Raghavendra blessed the boy and gave him mantrakshate (Sacred rice grains) and told him to remember him in times of need.
-As the years passed the boy Venkanna grew up, and chanced to meet Azadulla Khan, the representative of Sultan who had come to Adoni for recruiting people for army.
+In a place called Adoni (a place near Humpi), a young Shepard boy who was gracing cattle saw Guru Raghavendra and grieved that since the family was poor he could not go to school and educate himself.
+And he wished he was literate.
+Guru Raghavendra blessed the boy and gave him mantrakshate (sacred rice grains) and told him to remember him in times of need.
+As the years passed, the boy Venkanna grew up and chanced to meet Azadulla Khan, the representative of Sultan who had come to Adoni to recruit people for the army.
 While at camp, a messenger had delivered a written document from Sultan addressed to his lieutenant Azadulla Khan.
-Azadulla Khan who was illiterate was looking around to see for somebody to read the message for him.
-He saw Venkanna with tuft and thought that this young man with tuft would be a wise man.
-Therefore Venkanna who was standing nearby was asked to read the message from Sultan.
+Azadulla Khan, who was illiterate, was looking around to see for somebody to read the message for him.
+He saw Venkanna with tufts and thought that this young man with tufts would be a wise man.
+Therefore, Venkanna, who was standing nearby, was asked to read the message from Sultan.
 When told that he is illiterate, Khan ordered that if the message is not read by him, his head will be cut off.
-Sri Venkanna on hearing this prayed Guru Raghavendra for help, and to the astonishment of all around he read the letter.
+Sri Venkanna, on hearing this, prayed to Guru Raghavendra for help, and to the astonishment of all, he read the letter.
 It was news from the Sultan to his lieutenant Azadulla Khan in praise of his service to the Sultanate.
-On hearing the good news Azadulla Khan made Venkanna Diwan of Adoni.
+On hearing the good news, Azadulla Khan made Venkanna Diwan of Adoni.

 Sesame seeds and Asada month